Get Help Today(877) 648-4288

 Featured Treatment Center

 When a GHB user takes the drug, they may experience a feeling of joy.
 Afterward, the individual may feel drowsy and choose to rest.
 During that time, there are no indications of negative side effects following the drug encounter.
 However, studies found that GHB use negatively affects its users’ physical, mental, and emotional health.
-These damaging impacts can result in reduced long-term memory, working memory, and IQ.
+These damaging effects can result in reduced long-term memory, working memory, and IQ.

 Other destructive symptoms of GHB addiction include: